-To obtain a training position, you need to approach MRI Team Leaders of the District Health Boards and/or private radiology facilities in your area who provide MRI services to see if any training positions are available.
-These positions are also often advertised on websites such as seek.co.nz or kiwihealthjobs.com
+To obtain a training position, you should approach MRI team leaders based in public hospitals and/ or private radiology facilities that provide MRI services.
+You can also consult websites such as seek.co.nz or kiwihealthjobs.com, where these roles are also advertised.

-We offer Medical Imaging practitioners the opportunity to enrol in a PGCertHSc (Medical Imaging) and complete four courses that may then be credited towards the MRI diploma should you succeed in obtaining a training position within five years.
-This option demonstrates to potential employers your enthusiasm and aptitude!
-For further information on this pathway, please see pg.
-5.
+We offer medical imaging practitioners the opportunity to enrol in a PGCertHSc (Medical Imaging) and complete four courses which may then be credited towards an MRI diploma, should you succeed in obtaining a training position within five years.
+This option demonstrates to potential employers your enthusiasm and aptitude, and is therefore recommended.
+For further information on this pathway, please see page 5.